This post may contain affiliate links. You can view our affiliate disclosure here.

 Grip cleaning and maintenance is often overlooked.
 It’s extremely beneficial to do a simple clean of your grips at least a couple of times a month, although it depends on how much you play.

-Clean grips will prevent hand slippage and increase comfort, and this could be the difference between an amazing round and a terrible one.
+Clean grips will restore tack, prevent hand slippage and increase comfort, and this could be the difference between an amazing round and a terrible one.

 An easy, quick and effective way to clean your golf grips is to use a cloth wetted with a mixture of water and mild detergent.